 SECURITY AND PET DAMAGE DEPOSITS

-A security deposit (often called a damage deposit), is money that that the landlord collects at the start of the tenancy and holds on to until you move out.
+A security deposit – often called a “damage deposit” – is money that your landlord collects at the start of the tenancy and holds on to until you move out.
+The maximum amount a landlord can charge for a security deposit is half the monthly rent.
 If your landlord requires a security deposit, you must pay it within 30 days of moving in.

-In addition to securing the tenancy, the security deposit is also meant to cover any damage that you or your guests may cause.
-Similarly, the pet damage deposit is meant to cover any damage caused by your pets.
-If the landlord thinks you, your guests, or your pets are responsible for causing damage, they can ask the Residential Tenancy Branch for permission to keep your deposits at the end of your tenancy.
-As long as you have not caused damage and do not owe any money, your landlord is required to return your deposits after you move out.
+In addition to securing the tenancy, the security deposit is also meant to cover any damage you cause.
+If the landlord thinks you are responsible for causing damage, they can ask the Residential Tenancy Branch for permission to keep your security deposit at the end of your tenancy.

-If you paid too much for your deposit, you may be allowed to deduct the overpayment from your rent.
-If you decide to do this, make sure you clearly explain why you are withholding rent.
+The maximum amount you can be charged for a security deposit or pet damage deposit is half the monthly rent.
+If you have been overcharged for either, the Residential Tenancy Act allows you to deduct the overpayment from next month’s rent.
+If you find yourself in this situation, make sure you clearly explain to your landlord the reason you are withholding rent.
 See TRAC’s template letter, Notice to Deduct Overpayment of Deposit from Rent.
-Alternatively, you can apply for a dispute resolution hearing in order to obtain permission to withhold rent.
+Alternatively, you can apply for dispute resolution to obtain permission to withhold rent.

 First, provide your landlord with a forwarding address in writing for where your deposit can be sent.
 Make sure you have proof of how you gave your landlord your forwarding address, such as a witness or confirmation that it was delivered by registered mail.
 See TRAC’s template letter Request for the Return of a Security and or Pet Damage Deposit.
 You can also write your forwarding address on the condition inspection report form.